masonwyatt23/policy-summarizer/replit.md

   - Fast-path processes documents directly without time-consuming full analysis
   - Reduced processing time from 3-5 minutes to under 1 minute for most documents
   - Simplified UI by removing summary format selection options
+- January 16, 2025: Major efficiency improvements for ultra-fast processing
+  - Completely removed old detailed analysis paths - ALL documents now use ultra-fast processing only
+  - Reduced generateQuickSummary timeout from 60 seconds to 30 seconds for faster responses
+  - Decreased text processing from 50k to 30k characters for optimal speed
+  - Removed all unnecessary auth check logging for better performance
+  - Increased document status polling interval from 5 to 10 seconds to reduce server load
+  - Streamlined xAI prompts and removed verbose console logging throughout the system
+  - Reduced extracted text storage from 5k to 1k characters to minimize memory usage
+  - Simplified processing options parsing - always forces 'short' summary format
+  - Made the application significantly more efficient and responsive

 ## Changelog
 - July 01, 2025.
 Initial setup